Operation Destabilise: Further investigation

 Due to the investigation, between late 2022 and early 2023, members of the networks became wary of operating in the UK and in London.
 By mid-2024, the networks were charging higher commissions for the perceived difficulty of working in London following arrests and the rising risk of money laundering.

 Zhdanova relies on multiple methods of value transfer to move funds internationally.
 This includes the use of cash and leveraging connections to other international money laundering associates and organizations.
 Zhdanova also uses traditional businesses to maintain access to the international financial system, including through a luxury watch company that has offices around the world.

 Zhdanova was sanctioned by the OFAC in November 2023 for money laundering on behalf of unnamed "Russian elites".
 According to the OFAC, in March 2022 she assisted a Russian client in transferring $2.3 million to Western Europe through an investment account and property purchases.
 In another instance, a Russian oligarch asked Zhdanova to transfer over $100 million on their behalf to the UAE.
 She had also provided UAE tax residency, a UAE identity card and a bank account to Russians.
 Payments were allegedly made to bank accounts in Dubai using cryptocurrency, which would then be transferred upon request from a client.

 On 20 May 2024, a Mercedes Sprinter registered in Ukraine was stopped while trying to travel through the Channel Tunnel.
 The occupants of the vehicle were Taras Hirnyak and Andrii Trachuk, both Ukrainian nationals.
 Hirnyak claimed that they were taking items to Ukraine to support the war effort, however when police searched the vehicle they discovered multiple washing powder boxes which contained approximately £1 million in total.
 Both men were arrested and investigated by the NCA, and later pleaded guilty, being sentenced to 24 months imprisonment each.

-Outside the NCA, Operation Destabilise involved agencies across the globe including the UK Border Force, the OFAC, the Drug Enforcement Administration, the Federal Bureau of Investigation, the Financial Crimes Enforcement Network, the Central Directorate of the Judicial Police (DCPJ) and the Garda Síochána.
+Outside the NCA, Operation Destabilise involved agencies across the globe including the UK Border Force, Metropolitan Police Service, Police Scotland, States of Jersey Police, HM Revenue and Customs, the OFAC, the Drug Enforcement Administration, the Federal Bureau of Investigation, the Financial Crimes Enforcement Network, United States Secret Service, the Central Directorate of the Judicial Police (DCPJ), the National Bureau of Investigation, the National Police Corps, unnamed Spanish policing partners and the Garda Síochána.
 The NCA also collaborated with authorities in the UAE to disrupt money laundering operations.